 This location has multiple holiday properties

-Beech Cottage is a spacious and beautiful 17th century three bedroomed stone cottage with an open plan tiled ground floor.
-The interior has been completely refurbished to a high standard in 2014.
+Beech Cottage is a three bedroom stone cottage with an open plan tiled ground floor.
+The interior was completely refurbished to a high standard in 2014.
 Beech Cottage has a feature pierre apparente fireplace, log burning stove, solid beech open tread staircase leading to a semi-galleried landing.
 With a ground floor of circa 50m2 Beech Cottage has plenty of space for all your family.
 Lawns to the front of the cottage with views to the woodland beyond.
-BBQ and quality teak garden furniture to enjoy a lazy lunch or dinner al fresco.
+Bbq and quality teak garden furniture to enjoy a lazy lunch or dinner al fresco.

 Fully fitted kitchen with electric oven, gas hob, extractor, microwave, fridge, freezer and washing machine, solid oak worktops and subway tiling to all splash back areas.
 Dining area with dresser, table and chairs to seat 6: all furniture is solid oak.
 Window with views across the front lawn to the woodland beyond.

-The lounge has 2 large sofas, a wood burning stove, English free-to-air satellite tv, 42" smart LCD tv and dvd player, coffee-table, and a bookcase.
+The lounge has a large sofa and 2 arm chairs, a wood burning stove, English free-to-air satellite tv, French terrestrial tv, a 42" LCD tv and dvd player, coffee-table, and a bookcase.
 Window with views across the front lawn to the woodland beyond.

 The bedrooms: a double, a twin and a single with solid pine furniture throughout.

-The lounge is fitted with a Jotul wood burner, the bedrooms and bathroom have wall mounted electric heaters.
-For winter lets logs are available, payable local.
+The lounge is fitted with a Jotul woodburner, the bedrooms and bathroom have wall mounted electric heaters.
+Electric heating is for winter lets only.
+For winter lets logs are available, payable on site.

-Free to air English satellite 42" smart LCD tv, dvd, cd, wi-fi.
-Shared heated pool - open May to mid-September inclusive.
-Children's swings, slides and climbing frame.
-Children can play in the woods, letting their imagination run wild and plenty of den making opportunities.
-Each cottage has its own bbq and quality teak garden furniture, bbqs with your fellow guests are a great way to meet people.
+Free to air English satellite tv, French terrestrial tv, 42" LCD tv, dvd player.
+Well stocked bookcase and a selection of board games.
+Shared heated pool - open May to September inclusive.
+The children have a swing and slide activity apparatus or they can play in the woods, letting their imagination run wild and there are plenty of den making opportunities.
+Each cottage has its own BBQ and BBQ's with fellow guests are always popular.

-Close to fishing, golf, horse riding, wonderful medieval towns, beaches and attractions, and with Brittany Cycle Tours based on site Couetilliec offers a wide range of activities for everyone to enjoy!
+Close to fishing, golf, horse riding, wonderful medieval towns, beaches and many other attractions, Couetilliec offers a wide range of activities for everyone to enjoy!

 A shared heated pool with roman steps for ease of entry - open May to September inclusive.
 There are sweeping expanses of lawn surrounding Couetilliec: plenty of room for bbqs, football, etc. The swimming pool is also flanked by sweeping lawns with woodland beyond.
 The woodland has many tracks to explore with a huge meadow and a stream running along the bottom of the property.
 With nearly 30 acres of private grounds to explore you can spend days in the grounds especially if you like nature, photography and art.
 With zero light pollution stargazing comes naturally.